-During our brief sojourn in Higashi-Yoshino, we took leisurely walks by the river, passed a waterfall and ancient shrines, climbed over many moss-covered stones, weaved amongst skinny tall trees, and listened to riotous symphonies by unknown insects.
-And, yes, we also fed several mosquitoes.
+During our brief sojourn in Higashi-Yoshino, we took leisurely walks by the river, passed a waterfall and ancient shrines, climbed over moss-covered rocks, weaved amongst skinny tall trees, and listened to riotous symphonies by unknown insects, feeding several mosquitoes along the way.

 It’s remarkable how being surrounded by nature, even if it is for a few days, can transform how one feels and thinks.
 I think the world will be a better place if everyone is mandated to go ‘away’ for two to three days!